mukutchowdhury/Food-Finder-Front-End/README.md

 - The login page will have validation to make sure the email address is in the correct format and that the password meets any specified requirements
 - Once logged in the users will be able to use all of the tools

+# Sign Up Page
+- User will enter Full Name
+- User will enter email address
+- User will enter username
+- User will enter password
+- User will enter repeat password
+- Have a button "Sign Up"

 (We will add more features throughout the semester here)